svetlana-so/jeanStore/README.md

 Admin Panel: The admin panel enhances product management by allowing administrators to add new jeans, delete outdated items, and update product details.
 This ensures the product catalog remains current and accurate, providing a seamless experience for users and maintaining high-quality inventory management.

+The project is still in its early stages.
+Future plans include adding a filter bar to enable users to filter products based on various criteria, add user panel to be abble to mark favorite products, add products to the cart.

 ## Features